olegkoval/magento2-regenerate_url_rewrites/README.md

 or
 >`$> php bin/magento ok:urlrewrites:regenerate --products-range=101-152`

-* to regenerate URL rewrites of specific category use option `category-id` (e.g.: category ID is "15"):
->`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category --category-id=15`

-* to regenerate URL rewrites of specific categories range use option `categories-range` (e.g.: regenerate for all categories with ID between "4" and "12"):
->`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category --categories-range=4-12`

-\* if in the range you have a gap of ID's (in range 4-12 category with ID "6" not exists) - do not worry, script handle this.

-* to skip re-generating a products URL rewrites in category if config option "Use Categories Path for Product URLs" is "No":
->`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category --check-use-category-in-product-url`

-* to save a current URL rewrites (you want to get a new URL rewites and save current) use option `--save-old-urls`:
+* to save a current Url Rewrites (you want to get a new URL rewites and save current) use option `--save-old-urls`:
 >`$> php bin/magento ok:urlrewrites:regenerate --save-old-urls`

 * to prevent regeneration of "url_key" values (use current "url_key" values) use option `--no-regen-url-key`:
 >`$> php bin/magento ok:urlrewrites:regenerate --no-regen-url-key`

-* do not run full reindex at the end of URL rewrites generation use option `--no-reindex`:
+* if you do not want to run a full reindex at the end of Url Rewrites generation then use option `--no-reindex`:
 >`$> php bin/magento ok:urlrewrites:regenerate --no-reindex`

-* do not run cache:clean at the end of URL rewrites generation use option `--no-cache-clean`:
+* if you do not want to run cache:clean at the end of Url Rewrites generation then use option `--no-cache-clean`:
 >`$> php bin/magento ok:urlrewrites:regenerate --no-cache-clean`

-* do not run cache:flush at the end of URL rewrites generation use option `--no-cache-flush`:
+* if you do not want to run cache:flush at the end of Url Rewrites generation then use option `--no-cache-flush`:
 >`$> php bin/magento ok:urlrewrites:regenerate --no-cache-flush`

-* do not display a progress dots in the console (usefull for a stores with a big number of products):
+* if you do not want to display a progress progress bar in the console then use option `--no-progress`:
 >`$> php bin/magento ok:urlrewrites:regenerate --no-progress`

+#### REGENERATE URL REWRITES OF CATEGORY
+WARNING: When you regenerate Url Rewrites of some category then you also regenerate Url Rewrites of all products from this category AND Url Rewrites of all sub-categories (all levels - Magento use recursive logic) AND all products from this sub-categories.
+This is the built-in Magento logic.
+So, take into account that regenerating of Url Rewrites of any category (specially from top level) is a "heavy" process and it's take a time.

+* to regenerate Url Rewrites of all categories in all stores set entity type to "category":
+>`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category`

+* to regenerate Url Rewrites of some specific category then use option `category-id` (e.g.: category ID is "15"):
+>`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category --category-id=15`

+* to regenerate Url Rewrites of specific categories range then use option `categories-range` (e.g.: regenerate for all categories with ID between "4" and "12"):
+>`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category --categories-range=4-12`

+\* if in the range you have a gap of ID's (in range 4-12 category with ID "6" not exists) - do not worry, script handle this.

 ### YOU CAN COMBINE OPTIONS
 >`$> php bin/magento ok:urlrewrites:regenerate --store-id=2 --save-old-urls --no-regen-url-key --no-reindex`